azlandev/ml-calculator/README.md

 # ML-Calculator

 A calculator that uses machine learning to predict answers.
-This application uses Tensorflow and Keras for machine learning.
+This application uses TensorFlow and Keras for machine learning.
 The front-end is a simple React app that sends a query to a Flask server through the server's API.

 ## Installation